Metre (poetry): Feet

 So long lives this, and this gives life to thee.

 This approach to analyzing and classifying metres originates from Ancient Greek tragedians and poets such as Homer, Pindar, Hesiod, and Sappho.

 However some metres have an overall rhythmic pattern to the line that cannot easily be described using feet.
 This occurs in Sanskrit poetry; see Vedic metre and Sanskrit metre.
-(Although this poetry is in fact specified using feet, each "foot" is more or less equivalent to an entire line.)
 It also occurs in some Western metres, such as the hendecasyllable favoured by Catullus and Martial, which can be described as: